What Is A Good Win Percentage? The Math of Winning

 What Do Rats and Traders Have In Common?

-It turns out that rats – which share 97% of genetic and primitive behavioral characteristics with humans – have an inbuilt maximum loss tolerance.
+It turns out that rats – which share 97% of genetic and primitive behavioral characteristics with humans – have a built-in maximum loss tolerance.

 Rats wrestle, just like human beings.
 And they even pin each other, and they love that.